goauthentik/authentik/SECURITY.md

-Authentik takes security very seriously.
+authentik takes security very seriously.
 We follow the rules of [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure), and we urge our community to do so as well, instead of reporting vulnerabilities publicly.
 This allows us to patch the issue quickly, announce it's existence and release the fixed version.

 ## Supported Versions